apache/calcite/site/_docs/howto.md

 sometimes followed by what the rule does, then the word `Rule`.
 Examples: `ProjectFilterTransposeRule`, `FilterMergeRule`.

-The rule must have a constructor that takes a `Config` as argument.
+The rule must have a constructor that takes a `Config` as an argument.
 It should be `protected`, and will only be called from `Config.toRule()`.

-The class must contain an interface called `Config` that extends `RelRule.Config` (or the config of a the rule's super-class).
+The class must contain an interface called `Config` that extends `RelRule.Config` (or the config of the rule's super-class).

 `Config` must implement the `toRule` method and create a rule.